Bebe Rexha: 2016–2017: All Your Fault series

 On October 28, 2016, Rexha released "I Got You", which peaked at number 43 on the US Billboard Hot 100, and at number 17 on the US Pop Songs chart.
 The music video was released on January 6, 2017.
 Direction changed from a full studio album to a multi EP project and "No Broken Hearts" was scrapped, making "I Got You" the first and only single from All Your Fault: Pt.
 1, released on February 17, 2017.
 The EP peaked at number 51 on the Billboard 200.
 In March 2017 in Dallas, Rexha began her first solo headlining tour, promoting the EP across North America and Europe, named the All Your Fault Tour, with a total of 29 dates.

 On November 6, 2016, Rexha hosted the 2016 MTV Europe Music Awards, at Rotterdam, Netherlands and performed multiple songs throughout the night, such as her single, "I Got You".

-In May 2017, Bebe Rexha: The Ride, a documentary which explores the moments which changed Rexha's life and journey to stardom, aired on MTV.
+In May 2017 she featured on the MTV The Ride documentary series.

 On July 21, 2017, One Direction member Louis Tomlinson released the single "Back to You", with Rexha and Digital Farm Animals as featured artists.
 The song peaked at number 40 on the Billboard Hot 100.

 "The Way I Are (Dance with Somebody)" featuring Lil Wayne was released as the first single from All Your Fault: Pt.
 2 on May 19, 2017.
 On June 12, Rexha performed the song at the Ubisoft E3 press conference, before announcing Just Dance 2018, on which the song appears.
 The second EP as part of the project was released on August 11, 2017.
 In support of the EP and American singer and songwriter Marc E. Bassy's debut album, Rexha planned to go on a co-headlining tour across the United States: the Bebe & Bassy Tour, in October 2017.
 The tour was short-lived due to an infection putting Rexha on strict vocal rest, with Marc E. Bassy eventually going on a solo US tour in March 2018.

 On October 24, 2017, "Meant to Be" with Florida Georgia Line was released as the second single from All Your Fault: Pt.
 2, with the music video premiering a day earlier.
 The song peaked at number 2 on the Billboard Hot 100 and spent fifty weeks at number 1 on the US Hot Country Songs chart, breaking the record previously held by "Body Like a Back Road" by Sam Hunt.